 There are reasons for this need.

 This job market is like no other since the Great Depression.
-The problem is that the reduced levels of hiring isn’t going to go away any time soon.
-Just to get back to employment levels just before the Great Recession, it will take some eight million jobs to get to even.
-That doesn’t include population growth where new people entering the job market start to look for work; that’s just to get even.
+The problem is that the reduced levels of hiring are not going to go away any time soon.
+After almost seven years since the bottom of the Great Recession, we're only now back to employment levels from 2007.
+That doesn't include population growth where new people entering the job market start to look for work; that's just to get even.

 Here's the deal: job satisfaction is a two-way street.
 Contrary to all the serious pundits who look down their nose at the poor little people working in cubes, your work isn't just about being lucky enough to have a job.